natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 # Script Execution Order
 We can tell Unity which scripts to execute first, that is Unity will call the `Awake()` functions it needs to invoke in the order that you want, and then repeatedly call `Update()` in the same order.

 Go to Edit >> Project Settings then select the Script Execution Order category.
+You may choose to add any script you want and define its order of execution (higher number means it will be run later, you can use any positive integer.
+Unity will only care about its relative value).

-You may choose to add any script you want.
-In this case, we want the menu script to be run first before the enemy's script.
+In the screenshot below, we want the menu script to be run first before the enemy's script.

 ![execorder](https://www.dropbox.com/s/8mefcfyvz0iujpa/26.png?raw=1)